nytimes/Register/README.md

 ### Fully Configurable (Configuration App)

-Register's companion app allows you to view both successful and unsuccessful purchase directly on your Android device.
+Register's companion app allows you to view both successful and unsuccessful purchases directly on your Android device.
 Additionally, you can control responses back to your client app for values such as `getSkuDetails`.

 See the image below for all configurable options on a response.